tetratelabs/istio-0to60/docs/dashboards.md

 Observe the visualization and note the following:

-- We can see traffic coming in through the ingress gateway to the `web-frontend`, and the subsequent calls from the `web-frontend` to the `customers` service
+- We can see traffic coming in through the ingress gateway to the `web-frontend`, and the subsequent calls from the `web-frontend` to the `customers` service.
-- The lines connecting the services are green, indicating healthy requests
+- The lines connecting the services are green, indicating healthy requests.
-- The small lock icon on each edge in the graph indicates that the traffic is secured with mutual TLS
+- The small lock icon on each edge in the graph indicates that the traffic is secured with mutual TLS.

 Such visualizations are helpful with understanding the flow of requests in the mesh, and with diagnosis.